LogoLogo

 Run schedule

-When clicking the Run button, the schedule will start the job of importing the configured data in the correct tables.
+When clicking the Run button, or Save & Run when editing, the schedule will start the job of importing the configured data in the correct tables.
 This way the schedule can be run manually.
 The result of the job can be seen in the tables.